-Generally speaking chemicals are absorbed through the skin in low levels and because our pets have shorter lives than us, the chances of chemicals affecting pets through this route are unlikely.
-Absorption of chemicals through the skin over the lifetime of a human may be of more concern and for more information about the possible harmful effects of sunscreen chemicals please go to
+Generally speaking, chemicals absorbed through the skin are low-level, and because our pets have shorter lives than us, the chances of chemicals affecting pets through this route are unlikely.

 Ingestion of sunscreen

-For pets it is ingestion of sunscreen that presents more of a threat than skin absorption.
-This doesn’t just mean you have to be vigilant of your dog chewing a sunscreen bottle and eating its contents, but you also have to be aware of the dangers of them licking sunscreen from your skin or their own if you have applied it to them.
+The ingestion of sunscreen pets presents more of a threat than skin absorption.
+This doesn’t just mean you have to be vigilant of your dog chewing a sunscreen bottle and eating its contents, but you also have to be aware of the dangers of them licking sunscreen from your skin – or their own – if you have applied it to them.